ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_script_exec_ui.rst

      - Description
    * - app
        |br|
-       (variable in  :class:`~ska_oso_oet.main.FlaskWorker.startup`)
+       (variable in  :class:`~ska_oso_oet.main.FastAPIWorker.startup`)
-     - app is the Flask web application that makes the OET available over HTTP. app is the local variable created during FlaskWorker startup.
-The web application has the API blueprint and ServerSentEventsBlueprint registered, which makes the OET REST API and the OET event stream available when the web app is run.
+     - ``app`` is the FastAPI web application that makes the OET available over HTTP. ``app`` is the local variable created during
+       FastAPIWorker startup.
+The web application has routers registered for each part of the API, which makes the OET REST API and the OET event stream available when the web app is run.
-   * - :class:`~ska_oso_oet.procedure.ui.ProcedureAPI`
+   * - :class:`~ska_oso_oet.procedure.ui`
-     - ProcedureAPI is a Flask blueprint containing the Python functions that implement the OET REST API.
-HTTP resources in this blueprint are accessed and modified to control script execution.
+     - Contains the Python functions that implement the Procedure resources on the OET REST API.
+These HTTP resources are accessed and modified to control script execution.
 As the resources are accessed, the API implementation publishes an equivalent request event, which triggers the ScriptExecutionServiceWorker to take the appropriate action to satisfy that request.
 API also converts the response back to a suitable HTML response.
        |br|
        |br|
        The REST API is documented separately in :doc:`architecture_module_rest_api`.
-   * - Blueprint
-     - A Flask Blueprint collects a set of HTTP operations that can be registered on a Flask web application.
-       Registering a Blueprint to a Flask application makes the HTTP operations in that blueprint available when the web application is deployed.
    * - :class:`~ska_oso_oet.main.EventBusWorker`
      - EventBusWorker is a base class that bridges the independent pypubsub publish-subscribe networks so that a pypubsub message seen in one EventBusWorker process is also seen by other EventBusWorker processes.
        EventBusWorker is intended to be inherited by classes that register their methods as subscribers to pypubsub topics, so that the subclass method is called whenever an event on that topic is received.
-   * - Flask
-     - Flask (https://flask.palletsprojects.com) is a third-party Python framework for developing web applications.
-It provides an easy way to expose a Python function as a HTTP endpoint.
-Flask is used to present the functions in the restserver module as HTTP REST resources.
-   * - :class:`~ska_oso_oet.main.FlaskWorker`
+   * - :class:`~ska_oso_oet.main.FastAPIWorker`
-     - FlaskWorker runs the 'app' Flask application.
-As a subclass of EventBusWorker, FlaskWorker also relays pypubsub messages to and from other Python processes.
+     - FastAPIWorker runs the ``app`` Flask application.
+As a subclass of EventBusWorker, FastAPIWorker also relays pypubsub messages to and from other Python processes.
    * - :class:`~ska_oso_oet.mptools`
      - mptools is a Python framework for creating robust Python applications that run code concurrently in independent